2.Who We Are

 What is GDPR?

-GDPR stands for General Data Protection Regulation and is an EU law that comes into force on May 25th 2018.
+GDPR stands for General Data Protection Regulation and is an EU law that came into force on May 25th 2018.
+In the UK it is referred to as the ‘UK GDPR’ and has been implemented into national law as the Data Protection Act 2018.
 It is designed to make it easier for you to understand what data companies are holding about you and to strengthen your rights around changing and deleting data companies hold on you.

 There are three main elements to GDPR that you should know about: